 But without any change in their underlying prospects, consumer staples lost large chunks of their value.
 Almost overnight, for example, Unilever’s price earnings ratio went from 21 times to 18.5 with no change in the company’s outlook.

 Some of the biggest names in the consumer staple sector suffered large losses since the presidential election, with Heineken and ABI both losing more than 12%.
 In relative terms, most consumer staples grew much cheaper.
 Compared to the broader market, the sector’s premium retreated by almost a third in the past 12 months, while its relative price earnings valuation reverted back to the long-term mean.

-The sell-off in consumer staples was somewhat illogical.
+In our view, the sell-off in consumer staples was somewhat illogical.
 Nothing changed in the underlying fundamentals of these companies, and in fact, stronger economic growth will be a boon for consumer-facing corporates, particularly well-managed consumer staples.